andrewcmyers/prelatex/README.md

 Then the script `bin/prelatex` can be used to run the program:

-    bin/prelatex myfile.tex
+    bin/prelatex myfile.tex ...

-Note that preLaTeX has a number of options for controlling how the file is interpreted.
+preLaTeX has a number of options for controlling how the file is interpreted.
+Typically, you will want a configuration file (the --config option) to define how to handle various packages.
+You may also want to define a prefix .tex file to override some of the definitions.
+So a typical invocation might look like:

+    prelatex --config config.pltx overrides.tex top.tex

+### IntelliJ

-If you want to run the program inside IntellJ, the source code you need is found in the following directories, where the top-level directory is `prelatex`:
+If you want to run the program inside IntellJ or another IDE, the source code you need is found in the following directories, where the top-level directory is `prelatex`:

     prelatex/src
     prelatex/easyIO/src